PromoVeritas Standard Terms of Service

 188.8.131.52 Your act or omission not complying with Industry Laws.

 184.108.40.206 Our use of your/your client(s) property and/or any information provided by you or on behalf of your client(s) to us.

 5.2.5 That any documentation, facts, opinions or property (including client property) provided by you to us is accurate, is not misleading or defamatory and is authorised to be available to the public and used in any sales promotion communication and otherwise complies with all Industry Laws.

 - Intellectual Property

-5.1 All present and future Intellectual Property Rights of whatever nature in all final, selected material arising from a Project will remain with us until the Fee is paid in full at which time all Intellectual Property Rights will transfer to you.
+6.1 Unless otherwise agreed, all present and future Intellectual Property Rights of whatever nature in all final, selected material arising from a Project will remain with us until the Fee is paid in full at which time all Intellectual Property Rights will transfer to you.

-5.2 Notwithstanding the above, nothing will be deemed to grant any right or licence to you in the Intellectual Property Rights insofar as they incorporate any tools, including utility models, know-how, proprietary methodologies, systems, software and programmes as are owned and/or utilised by us to generate the Services, or used or developed otherwise in the course of provision of the Services.
+6.2 Notwithstanding the above, nothing will be deemed to grant any right or licence to you in the Intellectual Property Rights insofar as they incorporate any tools, including utility models, know-how, proprietary methodologies, systems, software and programmes as are owned and/or utilised by us to generate the Services, or used or developed otherwise in the course of provision of the Services.

 - Data Protection and Data Processing

 8.1 Both Parties, and those who you act for or represent, such as the brand agreed to and shall comply with the provisions of Schedule A.